chrisparnin/blog.ninlabs.com/ninlabs/src/content/blog/2025-01-27-two-hundred-dollar-tasks.md

 ![landscape](/media/monkey/yard.jpg)

 When it comes to these more complex tasks outside benchmarks, AI stumbles.
-For example, Devin [bungling programming tasks](https://futurism.com/first-ai-software-engineer-devin-bungling-tasks), Operator [stumped by web popups](https://www.reddit.com/r/ChatGPTPro/comments/1i8jln3/i_am_among_the_first_people_to_gain_access_to/), incorrectly answer Benedict Evan's [How many people were employed as elevator operators in 1980](https://www.ben-evans.com/benedictevans/2025/1/the-problem-with-better-models), and my personal favorite, fail to create a complex excel template from an image.
+For example, Devin [bungling programming tasks](https://futurism.com/first-ai-software-engineer-devin-bungling-tasks), Operator [stumped by web popups](https://www.reddit.com/r/ChatGPTPro/comments/1i8jln3/i_am_among_the_first_people_to_gain_access_to/), incorrectly answering Benedict Evan's [How many people were employed as elevator operators in 1980](https://www.ben-evans.com/benedictevans/2025/1/the-problem-with-better-models), and my personal favorite, failing to create a complex excel template from an image.

 No doubt, the progress we've seen in AI so far is amazing, but economically, we're just beginning to scratch the surface of being able to solve tasks we'd pay for.